Onyx-Protocol/Onyx/docs/internal/package-tags-branches.md

 Updates to the version branches should be as conservative as possible.
 We should ensure that the tip of each version branch maintains cross-compatibility across packages, per our [versioning scheme](../core/reference/versioning.md).

+The standards for including a bug fix in a point release of Chain Core Server are:

+- the bug has no workaround
+- the bug is likely to be hit (e.g. >1% probability)
+- the bug compromises important functionality (i.e. not cosmetic, not minor)

+If a bug meets all three of those standards, it is a good candidate to fix in a point release.
+Different products might decide to apply different standards for their point releases.

 <sup>1</sup> Version 1.0 predates this scheme, so there is no `1.0-stable` branch.
 To make updates to 1.0, please use the 1.0 package-specific release tags.

 ## Release tags